screenshothis/screenshothis/README.md

 The following scripts can be run from the root of the monorepo:

--   `bun install`: Install all dependencies for the monorepo.
+-   `pnpm install`: Install all dependencies for the monorepo.
--   `bun dev`: Start all applications (web and server) in development mode.
+-   `pnpm run dev`: Start all applications (web and server) in development mode.
--   `bun build`: Build all applications for production.
+-   `pnpm run build`: Build all applications for production.
--   `bun dev:web`: Start only the web (frontend) application in development mode.
+-   `pnpm run dev:web`: Start only the web (frontend) application in development mode.
--   `bun dev:server`: Start only the server (backend) application in development mode.
+-   `pnpm run dev:server`: Start only the server (backend) application in development mode.
--   `bun check-types`: Run TypeScript type checking across all packages and applications.
+-   `pnpm run check-types`: Run TypeScript type checking across all packages and applications.
--   `bun db:push`: Apply Drizzle schema changes to the configured database.
+-   `pnpm run db:push`: Apply Drizzle schema changes to the configured database.
--   `bun db:studio`: Open Drizzle Studio to view and manage the database.
+-   `pnpm run db:studio`: Open Drizzle Studio to view and manage the database.
--   `bun check`: Run Biome linting and formatting checks across the codebase.
+-   `pnpm run check`: Run Biome linting and formatting checks across the codebase.
--   `bun format`: Apply Biome formatting to the codebase.
+-   `pnpm run format`: Apply Biome formatting to the codebase.
--   `bun lint`: Run Biome linting checks.
+-   `pnpm run lint`: Run Biome linting checks.
--   `bun lint:fix`: Run Biome linting and attempt to automatically fix issues.
+-   `pnpm run lint:fix`: Run Biome linting and attempt to automatically fix issues.

 *(Note: Individual apps within `apps/*` and packages within `packages/*` may have their own specific scripts defined in their respective `package.json` files.)*